 Conservation of Pond-breeding Amphibians

+Just as movement can offer insights into species spreading into new areas, it can also provide insight into how species persist when habitat is lost or changed.
 Human-induced habitat change is widely regarded as a primary factor threatening the persistence of species.
 One major consequence of habitat alteration is its effect on the movement behavior of individuals.
 Animal movement is often strongly influenced by habitat type; knowledge of the strength, direction, and variation inherent in species’ behavioral reactions to novel or altered habitat is crucial for identifying the mechanistic causes of population or metapopulation dynamics, and for maximizing the effectiveness of conservation and management practices.
 Natal dispersal is an important mechanism by which species mitigate the effects of unpredictable variation in the spatial distribution of resources and is critical to many species’ spatial dynamics.
-Habitat alteration impacts the spatial patterning of resources and the risks associated with searching for resources..
-I use a combination of empirical studies of juvenile amphibian movement and individual-based modeling to investigate the influence of habitat amount and arrangement on the persistence of pond-breeding amphibian populations.
+Habitat alteration impacts the spatial patterning of resources and the risks associated with searching for resources.
+My lab uses a combination of empirical studies of juvenile amphibian movement and individual-based modeling to investigate the influence of habitat amount and arrangement on the persistence of pond-breeding amphibian populations.